“Ganen, I’m going on a journey. It’s not safe to carry money and the bank card with me, so please keep them for me. Thank you!”

 However, my patience didn’t last long, and some friction came upon us.
 When I saw not only did they not take out the garbage, but they always mixed it, I was annoyed and thought: You even don’t have general knowledge of life.
-If you don’t classify the trash properly, then we will be fined.
-I have to talk with you about it.
+If you don’t separate the trash properly, then we will be fined.
+I have to talk to you about it.
 Then I patiently told them how to classify the garbage, and I also explained if they didn’t do it, then we would have to suffer the consequences.
 After that, I thought they would do so.
 Unexpectedly, they still stuck to their own ways of doing things, and continued mixing the trash.
 Seeing this, I became extremely angry and cried, “Come here, please.
 Who threw the trash and mixed it again?
-Have I not told you to classify it?”
-At my words, one of them came and embarrassedly said, “It’s me.
-I forgot to classify it.”
+Have I not told you to separate it?”
+At my words, one of them came and embarrassedly said, “It was me.
+I forgot to separate it.”
 When I saw her showing an embarrassed look, more than half of my anger vanished.
 Then I smilingly said, “It doesn’t matter.
 Please remember this next time.”
 I never thought a few days later, I saw another big bag filled with the mixed trash.
 At that time, I was really speechless.
 I thought in my heart, “Don’t you understand what I said at the other times?
-Please classify the garbage.
+Please separate the garbage.
 Fine, since you don’t get it, then I’ll tell you again and again.
-I refuse to believe I can’t change you.”
+I don’t believe I can’t change you.”

-calmed my impulsive heart immediately.
+God’s words calmed my impulsive heart immediately.
 I pondered, “That’s right.
-Every one of us has his own life style and habits, as well as some shortcomings.
+Every one of us has our own lifestyle and habits, as well as some shortcomings.
 I shouldn’t force the others to act according to my requirements.
 When they didn’t listen to me, I hated and complained about them, and even wanted to change them with my ability.
 I realize that I was so arrogant.
 I let the others learn how to classify the garbage.
-This thing isn’t wrong.
-But what I revealed and expressed all became controlled by the disposition of arrogance.
+This isn’t wrong, but what I revealed and expressed all became controlled by the disposition of arrogance.
 This was so unreasonable.
-Even if I know common sense about life and have a good and disciplined living habit, this does not mean I own the truth.
+Even if I have common sense about life and have a good and disciplined living habit, this does not mean I own the truth.
 I can’t force the others to obey me, for we all are created beings and equal.
-What’s more, they haven’t been abroad for a long time and don’t know the local language.
+What’s more, they haven’t been abroad for a very long time and don’t know the local language.
 So it’s normal that they don’t know about local laws, and I should be considerate of them but not ask them to agree with me.”
 At that moment, I understood God’s will: That He arranges this environment is to perfect me.
-No matter whom I get along with, I should let go of myself, to seek His will, submit to the environment, be a reasonable , behave and conduct myself based on God’s words and live out the likeness of true human beings.
+No matter whom I get along with, I should let go of myself, pray to God to seek His will, submit to the environment, be a reasonable Christian, behave and conduct myself based on God’s words and live out the likeness of true human beings.

 In the following days, I no longer fixated my eyes on my roommates nor did I want to change them.
-Instead, I did my best to do what I should do, such as actively classifying the trash and taking it out.
-Once, when I was classifying the garbage they mixed, they saw and gave me a thumbs-up, and said, “Ganen, you’re so capable.
+Instead, I did my best to do what I should do, such as actively separating the trash and taking it out.
+Once, when I was separating the garbage they mixed, they saw and gave me a thumbs-up, and said, “Ganen, you’re so capable.
 Can you tell me how to classify the trash in detail again?”
 Seeing them actively asking me, I felt very happy.
-Then I took all sorts of the trash and explained to them with gestures.
-From then on, they all began to consciously classify the garbage.
+Then, I took all sorts of the trash and explained to them with gestures.
+From then on, they all began to consciously separate the garbage.

-A few days later, a “war” broke out among my roommates because my roommate B sang songs loudly every morning, and this affected us.
+A few days later, a “war” broke out among my roommates because one of my roommate sang songs loudly every morning, and this affected us.
 Moreover, this made me unable to calm down to pray or carry out spiritual devotions.
-Due to this, I have some resentment in my heart and was upset.
-Then I prayed to God to protect my heart so that it could become tranquil in front of Him.
-At that time, other roommates suggested that my roommate B not sing loudly.
+Due to this, I have some resentment in my heart and was very upset.
+Then, I prayed to God to protect my heart so that it could become tranquil in front of Him.
+At that time, other roommates suggested that the roommate who sang not to sing loudly.
 However, she not only didn’t accept it, but she sang more loudly.
 When I saw she was being unreasonable, I suppressed my inner anger and went to persuade her, “Excuse me, we need to understand and be sympathetic to one another.
 Now everyone is resting.
 Could you keep your voice down or sing with your door closed?”
 Unexpectedly, as soon as my voice subsided, she shouted at me with her face full of anger, “Get off!
 Get off.
-I just sing.
-What can you do with me?
-What you say doesn’t matter.”
-Seeing her unreasonable look, I angrily turned and left.
+I just want to sing.
+It’s none of your business” Seeing her unreasonable look, I angrily turned and left.
 I thought to myself: “I persuaded you with good intentions.
 But you spoke to me like this, just as the saying, ‘You really don’t know what’s good for you.’
-You just sing up.
+Go ahead and sing.
 When the others are all against you, it will be too late for you to regret.”
 Because she still insisted on singing, another roommate was so angry that she cried.
 Then they had a huge fight.
 Afterward, we spent our days fighting this cold war.
 Sometimes, we cooked in the kitchen or had meals on the same table, but we didn’t speak to one another.
 We all lived in an atmosphere of depression.

 At that moment, I remembered a passage of fellowship: “He who is kindhearted has no malice in his heart.
 You may owe him, yet he does not reckon with you; he feels he absolutely cannot owe you, so he will not owe you.
 Besides, you may offend him, yet he does not want to offend you, much less to harm you.
 Isn’t this being kindhearted?
 If someone has done a thing unbeneficial to him, he can put himself in his position, can forgive him, and can sympathize with and understand him.
 This is also a manifestation of being kindhearted.
 Some people did much evil in the past and now they believe in God and can pursue the truth; they can forgive others all the more and can treat them rightly and fairly.
 Such people are kindhearted ones.
 A kindhearted person has forbearance, mercy, forgiveness, endurance, and even more love and sympathy for others in his heart.
 So, people all like to contact such people and all want to make friends with such people.”
 In this passage of fellowship, I saw people who are kindhearted have no malice, won’t harm others, and can forgive and be considerate of others.
 However, what did I live out?
 When my roommate was ill, I not only didn’t care for or help her, but just looked on and took pleasure in her misfortune for she didn’t follow my advice before.
 What was the difference between what I revealed and lived out and what the unbelievers did?
 Today I encountered this environment, and God’s will was to awaken my heart and soul, and allow me to live out the likeness of true human beings, being able to forgive others, sympathize with them and treat them with love.

 Having understood God’s will, I thought she still didn’t have a meal and maybe she was hungry.
-Then I went to the kitchen to cook a bowl of noodles, poured a glass of water, took them to her bedside, and raised her up for the meal.
+So, I went to the kitchen to cook a bowl of noodles, poured a glass of water, took them to her bedside, and raised her up for the meal.
 When the others saw what I did, they also came to her bedside.
 With surprised and unimaginable expressions, they looked at me and gave me a thumbs-up, saying, “Ganen, you’re so kind.
-She always sang songs loudly and affected us before.
+She always sang songs loudly and affected us.
 Now she’s ill and we think we can finally have the quiet environment.
-We never thought you can pour water and cook for her.
+We never thought you would pour water and cook for her.
 You’re so good.”
-As they said, they applauded me.
+As they said that, they applauded me.
 At this point, I felt special sweetness and comfort.
-I knew this was not because I was good, but this was the result that God’s words achieved in me.
+I knew this was not because I was good; this was the result that God’s words achieved in me.
 Then, I seriously said word by word, “Please don’t praise me.
 Just thank God.
 I’m a Christian.
 God asks us to help and tolerate each other, and I practice based on His words.
 Since we live together, we’re a family.
 I can cook for her and this is because of His teachings and love.”
 They all said, “Thank God!
 Thank God!”

 Afterward, we got along with each other more and more harmoniously.
-We could communicate with, tolerate, bear and understand one another.
-During this period, even if I encountered some things that couldn’t be in accordance with me, under the guidance of God’s words, I could understand them soon.
+We could communicate with, tolerate, bear, and understand one another.
+During this period, even if I encountered some things that couldn’t be in accordance with my own conceptions, under the guidance of God’s words, I could understand them soon.
 Gradually, we felt as if we were of the same family.
 They all knew I’m a Christian.
 Seeing my living out, they were all willing to come into contact with me and trust me.